Trinity Episcopal Church Complex (Saugerties, New York)

 Trinity Episcopal Church Complex is a historic Episcopal church complex located at the junction of Church Street and Barclay Street in Saugerties, Ulster County, New York.
 The church was built in 1831, and is a large one-story, Greek Revival style frame building.
 A large wing was added about 1900.
 The front facade features a pedimented portico with four fluted Doric order columns.
-Also on the property is the "H"-shaped brick Parish Hall (c.
+Also on the property is the H-shaped brick Parish Hall (c.
 1875) and the 2 1/2-story, Dutch Revival style rectory (c.
 1890).

 It was added to the National Register of Historic Places in 1998.

+The Parish was founded by Henry Barclay (1778-1857), a son of Loyalist emigré Thomas Henry Barclay who returned to his native New York.
+Barclay was a local entrepreneur and landowner who sponsored infrastructure projects in the area, such as dams and bridges.
+In the 1820s, services were held at Barclay's house, eventually being moved to the new church in 1833.
+The building of the church was partially sponsored by the parishioners of Trinity Church, Broadway, where Barclay was a vestryman and had established ancestral connections.
+Shortly after the completion of the building, a spire was built, although this was lost during the 20th century.

+In 1874, the Vanderpoel family commissioned a window designed by William Morris to be installed at the church.
+This window is thought to be the first such commission for an American client.
+In 1922, a window triptych nicknamed the "Tiffany Window" for its resemblance to the works of Louis Comfort Tiffany was installed in the Parish Hall.
+In 2019, the windows were re-attributed to Rudolph Geissler of Lederle and Geissler, a former employee of Tiffany and Co.